Download.it search icon

 Cons

-• A steep learning curve for those new to application packaging
+• Has a learning curve for beginners or those new to installer creation